FugitiveTheGame/Fugitive3D/README.md

 ### Setting up a map for local testing
 1. Open `Game-dev.gd` and change the map path to the map you wish to load.
 2. Run the `Game-dev.tsch` scene directly ( **F6** )

+## Local testing with real clients
+There are scripts in `extras/scripts` to accelerate this:
+- `build_and_run_all.bat` will re-export both FlatClient and Server for Windows, then run the server, and then run 3 clients, all of whom will auto-connect to the server, each with unique names.
+- `run_all.bat` will just run 3 clients, all of whom will auto-connect to the server, each with unique names.
+- `run_client.bat` will run a single client, accepting 2 parameters:
+	1) Player Name
+	2) IP address to connect to
+- `run_server.bat` will run a windows server